loi-young/python-notes/README.md

 ## Removing python

-Follow this reference to remove a specific version of Python. (https://stackoverflow.com/questions/3819449/how-to-uninstall-python-2-7-on-a-mac-os-x-10-6-4)[https://stackoverflow.com/questions/3819449/how-to-uninstall-python-2-7-on-a-mac-os-x-10-6-4].
+Follow this reference to remove a specific version of Python.
+[How to uninstall Python](https://stackoverflow.com/questions/3819449/how-to-uninstall-python-2-7-on-a-mac-os-x-10-6-4)